LUNCH & ABO MARKETPLACE

 PRESENTATION OF ABO AWARDS

 Always a highlight of the ABO conference, this year’s ‘First Night’ takes place at Wylam Brewery, situated in the picturesque Palace of Arts in Exhibition Park.
-Following a reception and an international supper, we’ll be announcing the winners of the prestigious ABO Award, and the ABO Annual Awards, hosted by ABO Principal Media Partner Classic FM.
+Following a reception supported by the British Council and an international supper, we’ll be announcing the winners of the prestigious ABO Award, and the ABO Annual Awards, hosted by ABO Principal Media Partner Classic FM.

 ROYAL NORTHERN SINFONIA - PERFORMANCE